LSB: Local Self-Balancing MCMC in Discrete Spaces: Background

 \paragraph{Efficiency.} The efficiency of MCMC is generally measured in terms of the resulting asymptotic variance for sample mean estimators.
 This is indeed a proxy to quantify the level of correlation between samples generated through MCMC.
 Higher levels of asymptotic variance correspond to higher levels of correlation, meaning that the Markov chain produces more dependent samples and it is therefore less efficient.
 Balancing functions are asymptotically optimal according to Peskun ordering~\cite{zanella2020informed}.

 The work in~\cite{zanella2020informed} proposes a pool of balancing functions with closed-form expression together with some general guidelines to choose one.
 However, this pool is only a subset of the whole family of balancing functions and several cases do not even have an analytical expression.
 Consequently, it is not clear which function to use in order to sample efficiently from the target distribution.
 Indeed, we will see in the experimental section that (i) the optimality of the balancing function depends on the target distribution and that (ii) in some cases the optimal balancing function may be different from the ones proposed in~\cite{zanella2020informed}.
-In the next sections, we propose a strategy to automatically learn the balancing function from the target distribution, thus achieving fast convergence (burn-in) and fast mixing.
+In the next sections, we propose a strategy to automatically learn the balancing function from the target distribution, thus reducing the number of target evaluations in order to achieve convergence compared to recent discrete MCMC samplers.

 {